UPDATED JULY 13, 2020 AT 3:30 PM

-The funds must have been used for payroll costs, mortgage interest, rent, and utility payments over the 8-week period after getting the loan in order to be considered for forgiveness.
+The funds must have been used for payroll costs, mortgage interest, rent, and utility payments over the Covered Period after getting the loan in order to be considered for forgiveness.

-REMEMBER THAT 75% OF THE PPP PROCEEDS MUST BE USED FOR PAYROLL.
+REMEMBER THAT AT LEAST 60% OF THE PPP PROCEEDS MUST BE USED FOR PAYROLL.

-During the eight-week period after your loan is disbursed, track everything you spend your PPP funds on.
-Make sure the items map back to the list of forgivable expenses, and track how much you’re spending on non-payroll costs to get an idea of how much of your loan will be eligible for forgiveness (try to keep non-payroll costs under 25% of the full amount you spend).
+During the Covered Period after your loan is disbursed, track everything you spend your PPP funds on.
+Make sure the items map back to the list of forgivable expenses, and track how much you’re spending on non-payroll costs to get an idea of how much of your loan will be eligible for forgiveness (try to keep non-payroll costs under 40% of the full amount you spend).

 In your application for loan forgiveness, you must document the following:

 - Salary, wages, commission or similar compensation (recent SBA guidance states that payroll costs include all cash compensation, including a housing stipend or allowance)